-Though the Halo TV series started development all the way back in 2015, Master Chief's journey to a slightly different type of screen has not been an easy one.
-The sci-fi series was originally slated to be released on Showtime, but since then, Paramount+ has taken the reigns, with Steven Spielberg's Amblin Television producing it.
+Though Halo The Series started development all the way back in 2015, Master Chief's journey to television has not been easy.
+The sci-fi series has gone through a few creative leads, and it was originally slated to be on Showtime, but is now a Paramount+ streaming show.

 When is the Halo TV series release date?

 The Halo TV series is set for a March 24th debut on Paramount+.

 Showtime had originally said that the show was expected in the first quarter of 2021.
 Like many things in 2020, production on Showtime's Halo TV series was set back by the Covid-19 pandemic.

 Episodes will be released weekly, not all at once.

 Here's what critics are saying about the Halo TV series

 Paramount made the first two episodes (out of a nine episode season) of Halo available to critics, and reactions have been lukewarm.

 "I don't know what I expected from Halo, but this drama comes on strong with ambient techno-babble and bureaucratic realism.
 It's as thrilling as a meeting," wrote EW's Darren Franich (opens in new tab).
 "The plot shines a light on the Chief's background, and here I worry the makers of Halo are just arriving late to the party.
 Here's the story of a famous helmeted space warrior assaulted by sad-youth flashbacks who pairs up with a young accomplice who melts his cold killer's heart.
 It's like Mandalorian without the pucks.
 What is Mandalorian without the pucks?"